weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 ### How to use

+Depending on

 1. Obtain a valid token from the token issuer you configured.
-2. Send this token along any REST request in the Header like so: `Authorization: Bearer <token>`.
+2. Send this token along with any REST request in the Header like so: `Authorization: Bearer <token>`.
 Make sure to replace `<token>` with your actual token.

 # Add a Bearer to a Request

-When you've received a Bearer, you can authenticate in the following manner where `{Bearer}` is the bearer-code.
+When you've received a Bearer token, you can authenticate in the following manner where `{Bearer}` is the Bearer token.

 ```bash
 # List all objects with a Bearer